 A recruitment process is an important part of human resource management (HRM) that isn’t done without proper strategic planning.
 Although every organization or company has a goal to find the perfect person for the job, they can have a different approach to this process.
 Every organization and company is different, so what works well for one company may not work well for other.
 That’s why every hiring process is different and the person whose job is to find the best candidate has to be insightful.

-One of the biggest prejudices about this job is that you have to just submit a position to online job posting boards and waiting for the applications to roll in.
+One of the biggest prejudices about this job is that you have to just submit a position to online job boards and waiting for the applications to roll in.
 Not every A-level candidate is actively looking for a job, so recruiter should also approach people who already have a job.
 Further, they have to identify, recruit, interview, hire, and retain the best candidates available in the marketplace.
 So, let’s dig deeper into the recruitment process.
 This steps will help you understand why you have to go through all these interview and tests when applying for a job.

 Step 1: Clear job description